Current Environment:

 Headshot of Pankaj Agrawal, MD.The Medical Director of the Manton Center Gene Discovery Core, Pankaj Agrawal, MD, is transitioning to exciting new positions as Chief of Neonatology at the University of Miami Jackson Health, Chair of Project Newborn, and Professor of Pediatrics and Genetics at the University of Miami.
 The Manton Center staff and participants extend a big thank you to Dr. Agrawal for all his time and dedication over the last several years.
 We all greatly appreciate his contributions to rare disease research, which has led to countless diagnoses and improved our understanding of rare genetic conditions.
 Dr. Agrawal will continue to work closely with The Manton Center while he takes this next step in his career.
 We wish you the best, Dr. Agrawal!

 Monica WojcikWe are excited to announce that stepping into the role of Medical Director for the Gene Discovery Core will be Monica Wojcik, MD.
 With several close collaborations already ongoing with Dr. Wojcik, we are thrilled to add her to the Manton Center leadership team.
-In addition to her research activities focusing on rare disease diagnosis in the newborn period, Dr. Wojcik is also an attending neonatologist in the Division of Newborn Medicine and the Newborn Medicine Medical Director of the Maternal Fetal Care Center at Boston Children’s Hospital and Assistant Professor of Pediatrics at Harvard Medical School.
+In addition to her research activities focusing on rare disease diagnosis in the newborn period, Dr. Wojcik is also an attending neonatologist in the Division of Newborn Medicine and the Newborn Medicine Medical Director of the Fetal Care and Surgery Center at Boston Children’s Hospital and Assistant Professor of Pediatrics at Harvard Medical School.

 The latest GDC publication: We found the second variant in two undiagnosed patients presumed to have recessive conditions